 When a school disburses FSA funds to a student by crediting a student’s account, it may do so only for allowable charges associated with the current payment period (except for the allowances for prior year, late, or retroactive disbursements discussed elsewhere in this chapter).
 Note that Direct Loan funds credited to a student’s account must pay for current charges first.

 Allowable charges include the following:

-current charges incurred by the student at the school for tuition and fees as defined in Volume 3, and room and board if the student contracts with the school (third-party or passthrough charges are not included except in the case of third-party housing, books, and supplies contracted by the school);
+current charges incurred by the student at the school for tuition and fees and room and board if the student contracts with the school (third-party or passthrough charges are not included except in the case of third-party housing, books, and supplies contracted by the school);

 the prorated amount of those charges if the institution debits the student’s ledger account for more than the charges associated with the payment period;